ezrover/Vibe-Coder/README.md

 1. Open your project in VS Code / Cursor / or WindSurf
 2. Start a new RooCode/Cline chat and select any of the five integrated modes
+3. Memory mode is activated if you are in Default or Architect mode and will continue to be maintained.
+Otherwise, you have to manually trigger the mode.
-3. Experience the benefits of persistent context and optimized workflows!
+4. Experience the benefits of persistent context and optimized workflows!

 For full usage instructions, refer to the [original RooFlow documentation](https://github.com/GreatScottyMac/RooFlow).

 # Inspired by and References

-## RooCode Memory Bank
+## Cline Memory Bank
 Inspired by https://github.com/GreatScottyMac/roo-code-memory-bank

 ## Windosurf Cascade Memory Bank